SnoozToolbox/SnoozDoc/user_guide/tools/tools.rst

    .. warning::

       The .json file includes the API version of Snooz (``package_api_version": "1.0.0"``) and all the package dependencies, if any.
-Make sure to use a valid workspace for the vesion of Snooz installed.
+Make sure to use a valid workspace for the version of Snooz installed.

 Tools Categories